HassnHamada/strategizeit-sentiment-analysis/README.md

    ```bash
    python sentiment_analysis.py
    ```
-   The default inference model is `nltk -> SentimentIntensityAnalyzer` to use `flair -> TextClassifier` run:
+   The default inference model is `roberta`.

+   Other available options:
+      - `nltk` to use NLTK's SentimentIntensityAnalyzer
+      - `flair` to use Flair's TextClassifier
+      - `siebert` to use SiEBERT
+      - `roberta` to use roBERTa (default)

+   example, to use Flair:
    ```bash
    python sentiment_analysis.py --model flair
    ```